PitchingHINTS & SUGGESTIONS ON PITCHING YOUR PITCH

 ARE YOU & YOUR PITCH READY?

 SCROLL DOWN & SIGN UP for PRIVATE COACHING!

 BE PREPARED.
 We are here for YOUR SUCCESS.

 What We Know about PITCHING: It Is IMPORTANT!

-Depending on if your pitches are successful, you may get more than one opportunity.
+If your preliminary pitch is successful, you may get more than one opportunity to pitch your work.
 Hopefully, your preliminary pitch won’t be your last one.
 So, don’t try to squeeze everything into it!
 You only have about 20-seconds for your preliminary pitch.
 The second pitch is about 5 minutes.
 A more extensive third pitch is about 45 minutes.

 Your preliminary 20-second pitch needs to be short and captivating.
 It usually focuses on the logline — a one-sentence summary of a scriptor screenplay —without embellishments.
 The 20-second pitch is to excite an interest in your audience.
 It captures the essence of screenplay while not going into detail.
 The best 20-second pitches are those that state a screenplay is similar to a commercial movie but with a unique, key difference.
 For example, Jason Bourne was pitched as James Bond with amnesia.
 The Incredibles was a movie that twisted a popular concept of Superheroes playing the everyday man.
 Those are examples of 20-second pitches.